 Retired research chimps to be moved from New Mexico to a Louisiana sanctuary

 ALBUQUERQUE, N.M.
-(AP) — The National Institutes of Health decided to transfer nearly two dozen retired research chimpanzees from a facility in New Mexico to a sanctuary in Louisiana.
+(AP) — The National Institutes of Health decided to relocate nearly two dozen retired research chimpanzees from a facility in New Mexico to a sanctuary in Louisiana, a move celebrated Friday by animal advocates who have been fighting for years to get the animals moved.

-NIH representatives confirmed in an email to the Santa Fe New Mexican that the transfer of the 23 chimps from the Alamogordo Primate Facility at Holloman Air Force Base in southern New Mexico will happen in the coming months.
+NIH representatives confirmed in an email that the transfer of the 23 chimps from the Alamogordo Primate Facility at Holloman Air Force Base in southern New Mexico will happen in the coming months.

-Staffing issues, namely the planned retirement of the chimps’ caretakers, prompted the decision to move the chimps to Louisiana, the agency stated.
-Activists have pushed for years for the NIH to relocate the animals, which have not been used as test subjects since 2015.
+Staffing issues, namely the planned retirement of the chimps’ caretakers, prompted the decision to move the chimps, the agency stated.
+The animals have not been used as test subjects since 2015, when the NIH retired chimpanzees — humans’ closest relatives — from invasive research.

-More than 200 were previously moved to the federally supported sanctuary, but a number of chimps were deemed too frail and have been kept at the base under the care of contracted caregivers, according to the NIH.
+More than 200 were previously moved to the federally supported sanctuary, but the NIH said it was decided in 2019 that some were too frail to be relocated due to their health conditions.
+They remained at the base under the care of contracted veterinarians and caregivers.

 The contractor informed the NIH that a significant number of staff were expected to retire by July 2025.